robertmora/PROTIOT_2025/Lab2/README.md

 # PROTIOT Course Lab 2: Advanced Network Simulation with Contiki-NG Cooja

 ## Introduction
 Building upon our initial session, Lab 2 delves deeper into the Contiki-NG Cooja network simulator's capabilities, analyzing more complex scenarios.
-This lab introduces Wireshark as an additional investigative tool, enhancing our exploration of IoT network protocols such as IEEE 802.15.4, 6LowPAN, and optionally, RPL.
+This lab introduces Wireshark as an additional investigative tool, enhancing our exploration of IoT network protocols such as IEEE 802.15.4, 6LowPAN, and RPL.

 Please note that this activity can be completed individually or in pairs.